rudolfix/wakeup_app/README.md

 1. Execute spotify login.
 It will end by calling /swap on the server.
   Swap method will create empty user account, generate access token and encrypted refresh token that must be used for authorization.
   Swap method will start generation of the user’s music graph which is later used to construct playlists.
+  Swap method will set desired length for user's playlists to *30 minutes*
 2. Swap method will fail for free spotify users.
 You can always re-login later.
 3. You can use GET /me/playlists/ to check if music graph is ready.
 4. When graph is ready, client should set playlist length for both playlist types with POST